-(3, S) management that balances coverage of major theories with practice in conflict intervention techniques (e.g., assertiveness training, mediation, ntial learning, with heavy emphasis on written analysis that includes analytical entific journal articles.
+An introduction to conflict management that balances coverage of major theories with practice in communication skills and conflict intervention techniques (e.g., assertiveness training, mediation, negotiation).
+Focus on experiential learning, with heavy emphasis on written analysis that includes analytical journaling and analysis of scientific journal articles.